At A Glance

 Offering deep presence and curiosity to a coach.

 A coach supervisor’s work starts by being deeply present no matter what the client brings to the coaching supervision session.
-Once there is unconditional positive regard, a coach supervisor must be genuinely curious about what is holding you back or the dilemmas you are struggling with as a coach.
+Within a space that’s characterised by empathy, congruence and unconditional positive regard, a coach supervisor helps you explore what is holding you back or the dilemmas you are facing as a coach.

 This curiosity also extends to your coaching sessions.
-Many coaches and supervisors work together by sharing and watching repeat recordings of the coach’s client sessions, observing and dissecting what is happening there.
+Many coaches and supervisors work together by sharing and watching recordings of the coach’s client sessions (where permission has been granted by the client), observing and dissecting the session to mine highly effective learning and insights.

 Always being honest yet kind with feedback.